Hurricane Katrina tornado outbreak: Background

 Hurricane Katrina began as a tropical depression on August 23 near the Bahamas.
-Moving northwest, the intensifying system was named Katrina the next day; it proceeded to make landfall on the southern tip of Florida as a minimal hurricane, causing extensive damage.
+Moving northwest, the intensifying system was named Katrina the next day; it proceeded to make landfall on the southern tip of Florida as a Category 1 hurricane, causing extensive damage.
 In crossing Florida, the hurricane weakened to a tropical storm; however, the warm waters of the Gulf of Mexico allowed it to rapidly intensify to the seventh-strongest Atlantic hurricane on record.
 Afterward, Katrina made landfall as a Category 3 near Buras-Triumph, Louisiana on August 29, and once more near the Mississippi–Louisiana border.
 Katrina progressed northward through the Central United States and finally dissipated on August 31 near the Great Lakes, when it was absorbed by a cold front.
 Throughout its path, Katrina was responsible for $125 billion in damage and 1,245–1,836 fatalities.
 These ranked it as the costliest natural disaster in United States' history and the deadliest since a hurricane in 1928.

 Small-scale, transient supercells embedded within the outer bands of the hurricane produced numerous tornadoes throughout its path.
 Unlike supercells over the Great Plains, these storms last no more than a few hours and are often training.
 Most of the tornadoes occurred in the hurricane's right-front quadrant, where strong low-level wind shear, high moisture content, and low convective available potential energy combined to produce locally favorable tornadic conditions.
 A study in 2008 conducted through the American Geophysical Union found that the majority of Katrina-related supercells developed inland over the Gulf Coast rather than offshore, a finding contrary to multiple studies of prior tropical cyclones.